Notes of a meeting of the Independent Elders held 7.8.17

 We had a discussion about how to help each other.
 Good idea to leave keys with a neighbour who can be asked to look out for anything unusual (eg curtains not pulled back) and should also be given contact details for next of kin (NOK) and GP.
 Don advocated for a database of information to be held centrally but there would be problems with data protection and maintenance of information.
 Less formal systems were generally favoured by the group.

 The discussion moved on to end of life issues.
-David strongly recommended making an advance directive (living will) as without one the default position of doctors is to give life prolonging treatment.
+It was strongly recommended to make an advance directive (living will) as without one the default position of doctors is to give life prolonging treatment.
 Giving a health and welfare Lasting Power of Attorney to a friend or relative won’t necessarily help with this issue – if you lose the capacity to make decisions yourself your attorney may opt for treatment even if you would not have wanted it (but have not given written instructions), and even if they don’t doctors may be reluctant to withdraw treatment without a written instruction.
 So make a directive, and give copies to your next of kin and GP.
 Make sure your NOK knows that if you lose capacity to make decisions, they need to give this document to any hospital based medical team that looks after you (they won’t necessarily have communicated with your GP).

 A fairly new problem which medical ethics has not yet caught up with is that of tube feeding – it is now possible to stay alive for years with a permanent feeding tube so if you don’t want this to happen you can specify it in your directive.
 There is good guidance and a pro forma which covers all options at compassionindying.org.uk